 Housing costs in South Kingstown are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Rhode Island.

-South Kingstown is a decidedly white-collar town, with fully 88.27% of the workforce employed in white-collar jobs, well above the national average.
+South Kingstown is a decidedly white-collar town, with fully 87.39% of the workforce employed in white-collar jobs, well above the national average.
 Overall, South Kingstown is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in South Kingstown who work in sales jobs (13.51%), teaching (11.69%), and management occupations (10.54%).
+There are especially a lot of people living in South Kingstown who work in sales jobs (12.10%), management occupations (11.81%), and teaching (10.91%).

 South Kingstown is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.